ptn/impostor/README.md

 available to play at the moment, one will have to tell the truth and the other will have to impersonate the first one.
 The system sends the following:

-* to the interrogator, the names and descriptions of A and B, and the game id
+to the interrogator, the names and descriptions of A and B, and the game id

-* to the impersonator, the following: "A game will start, you will be impersonating , here's her description: ".
+to the impersonator, the following: `A game will start, you will be impersonating <other player's name>, here's her description: <description>`

-* to the 3rd player: "A game will start, you will tell the truth, here's the description you submitted: "
+to the 3rd player: `A game will start, you will tell the truth, here's the description you submitted: <her own description>`

 3. The interrogator sends an email with `ASK <game id>` as the subject and her question as the body.